(Last updated on September 13, 2020)

 - Make sure no one but the student enters the Test Access Code to start the test on test day, as multiple test starts may jeopardize your ability to receive a score.

-- Soon after you enter the Test Access Code, you will be prompted to start recording your video, screen, audio, and keystrokes.
+- You will be prompted to start recording your video, screen, audio, and keystrokes.
 Before you begin recording, take some time to ensure your testing room is completely prepared for the exam.

 - Restroom breaks will not be permitted during the exam, so take one at this time if you need to do so.